Skip to main content

 How you learn

-Making the transition to postgraduate-level study can be challenging.
-We provide support during the programme induction and within the Food Product Design and Manufacturing Processes module.
-This support helps you understand the requirements of academic study at postgraduate level, enhancing your skills in academic writing and referencing, and developing the skills necessary to operate professionally, safely and ethically in planning and implementing a research project at master’s level.
+You gain support during the programme induction and within the Advanced Research Project module to help you understand the requirements of academic study at postgraduate level, enhance your skills in academic writing and referencing.
+You are supported to develop the skills necessary to operate professionally, safely and ethically in planning and implementing a master’s-level research project.

-By including work-based problem-solving projects and case-study exercises this programme places an emphasis on real-world working.
-This helps to blend theory and knowledge in the context of business, developing the skills employers are seeking, all designed to set you on a successful career path.
+By including work-based problem-solving projects and case study exercises, this programme emphasises real-world working, helping to blend theory and knowledge in the context of business.
+This allows you to develop the skills employers are seeking to set you on a successful career path.
+Blended learning provides a rich and varied learning experience and additional flexibility if you are in employment.

-On campus you have access to a dedicated food product development laboratory and pilot-scale processing equipment, giving you valuable hands-on experience of both food processing and food product development.
-Fully equipped microbiological and chemical analysis labs enable relevant practical investigative projects, allowing you to explore a range of ingredients and food products.
+On campus, you have access to a dedicated food product development laboratory and a pilot-scale processing equipment facility, allowing you to gain valuable hands-on experience in food processing and product development.
+Fully equipped microbiological and chemical analysis laboratories enable you to undertake a series of relevant practical investigative projects, where you explore a range of ingredients and food products.

 How you are assessed